 I’m always on the lookout for new walking spots around greater Brisbane for those days when I need to stretch my legs and get some fresh air without having a whole lot of free time available.
 Redland City is part of greater Brisbane although it’s a separate region for local government purposes, it borders Brisbane to the south east and includes the islands of Morton Bay in addition to the Bayside suburbs.

-Crystal Waters is a good urban spot for a walk, to observe the water birds, enjoy a picnic in the well maintained shelters or let the kids run off some energy on the excellent playground.
+Crystal Waters is a good urban spot for a walk and to observe the water birds but it’s an equally good place to bring the family to enjoy a picnic in the well maintained shelters or let the kids run off some energy on the excellent playground.

 Birds of Crystal Waters

 As a large lagoon, Crystal Waters maintains a good water depth and quality during the dry season in South East Queensland when many other water sources for wildlife have dried up.
 This means you can usually see a good selection of the more familiar water birds and a few of the less common in the area.

 The water is however prone to blue and green algae which is harmless to the birds but toxic to people so you should stay out of the water.

 You are likely to spot other wildlife as you wander around the lagoons, there are many turtles in the pond including our local Brisbane river turtles which you can recognise by their distinctive yellow stripe along the side of their face.